Sahil-565/AUV-Model/README.md

 ## Overview

 The aim of this project was to study and simulate the dynamic behavior of the Sparus vehicle using MATLAB scripts and a Simulink model.
-The repository includes source files for parameter definition, vehicle modeling, plotting, and matrix-based calculations, along with graphical outputs generated during the project.
+The repository includes source files for parameter definition, vehicle modeling, plotting and matrix-based calculations, along with graphical outputs generated during the project.

 ## Tools Used